bbqsrc/pleroma-docker/README.md

 - **Manual setup required:** You must run the configuration generator and customize settings
 - **Database setup:** The database will be created automatically, but Pleroma configuration must reference it correctly
 - **SSL/Domain:** The nginx configuration is a template - you must customize it for your domain and SSL certificates
+- **OverlayFS:** The container uses OverlayFS to overlay your local `./config` directory over the source config, allowing you to add/modify config files without affecting the base image

 ## Configuration